 With the roar of cannon, the firing of Brussels sprouts from the muskets of military reenactors, and the blaring of the horns of the Eastport Chamberpot Orchestra, the Republic established its own passports, currency, national anthem, navy, militia, as well as its own flag emblazoned with a coat of arms flanked with rampant retrievers and the motto, "We like it this way!"

-Barber Leon Wolfe was appointed Prime Minister, and his popular shop on Fourth Street-now known as the "Avenue of the Republic"-became the capitol of the fledgling nation.
+Barber Leon Wolfe was appointed Premier, and his popular shop on Fourth Street-now known as the "Avenue of the Republic"-became the capitol of the fledgling nation.
 MRE served to galvanize the populace, and in the process, thousands of dollars were raised to support neighborhood nonprofit groups.

 In May of that year, 1998, the MRE Minister of the Navy, Admiral Bob Slaff, gathered a victorious armada of 34 privateers and paraded around Annapolis Harbor while firing cannons, effectively capturing it for the MRE.